18F/18f.gsa.gov/_posts/2019-02-12-open-forest-launch-post.md

-With the 2018 holiday season past, Open Forest will soon pilot its Special Use permits, which include outfitters and many non-commercial uses like weddings and other large-scale gatherings in a national forest.
+With the 2018 holiday season past, Open Forest will soon pilot its Special Use permits, which include outfitters and many non-commercial uses like weddings and other large-scale gatherings in a National Forest.
 The Special Use project will start with the Mount Baker Snoqualmie National Forest, and then scale to additional forests.

 Check out [Open Forest](http://openforest.fs.usda.gov), or learn more